aut-ce/ActuallyUnderstandingUniversityCourses/README.md

 The course list is mainly based on the educational planning of CE@AUT, with some additional content.

 NOTE that as we're practically unable to find courses, let alone verifying the quality and the syllabus of them, issues and pull requests are deeply appreciated.
+It's also worth noting that you should use a VPN in order to gain access to edX courses as Iranian users are denied access due to U.S sanctions.

 ## For a general list full of everything, Visit [Awesome-list](https://github.com/sindresorhus/awesome).